nxp-mcuxpresso/mcuxsdk-doc/build_system/Build_And_Configuration_System_Based_On_CMake_And_Kconfig.md

 #### Project Segment

-MCUXpresso SDK is composed of hundreds of devices and boards.
-Projects on these boards and devices have many shared data like core related settings, common build target settings,  device headers and configurations, board files, pinmux and configurations.
-Project segment data section is introduced to avoid data duplication.
-It is an abstraction of common shared data.
+MCUXpresso SDK is composed of hundreds of devices and boards, thousands of components and ten thousands of projects.
+Projects on these boards and devices have many shared data like core related settings, common build target settings,  device headers and configurations, board files, clock and pinmux.
+Project segment data section is an abstraction of common shared data.
+It is introduced to avoid data duplication.

-In CMake, project segment data shall be recorded inside a if-endif guard.
-The condition shall be with prefix "CONFIG_MCUX_PRJSEG_", right after it is the project segment name.
+Like the component, in CMake, project segment data shall also be recorded inside a if-endif guard.
+The if condition shall be with prefix "CONFIG_MCUX_PRJSEG_", right after it is the project segment name.

-Here is the frequently used prepared project segment table.
+Here is the frequently used and prepared project segments table.

 | Project Segment Name                     | Location               | Functionality                            |
 | ---------------------------------------- | ---------------------- | ---------------------------------------- |